-Just like many people walked by Joshua Bell in the metro or Subway station so much of the world simple fails to notice or hear God’s word.
+Just like many people walked by Joshua Bell in the metro or Subway station so much of the world simply fails to notice or hear God’s word.

-Quite often it just gets drowned out by all the other voices and noise competing for our attention.
+Quite often God’s Word just gets drowned out by all the other voices and noise competing for our attention.

 So many people even life long believers fail to give God’s word its proper place in our lives.

-It calls us to ask ourselves whose word do we allow to shape our thoughts and our opinions.
+It calls us to ask ourselves on whose word do we shape our thoughts and our opinions and our lives

 Whose word directs our life and informs our actions ?